earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 <div class="notice">
 **Side Note: OpenAPI Code Generation**

-Generating code from an API specification is great, especially if you are working on a project where the client and server are being built by different people or even different teams.
+Generating code from an API specification is great, especially when different people, or even different teams, are building the client and the server.

-This is less commonly done with REST clients, but is doable.
+People do this less often REST services, but it is doable.
 In the past, when building REST clients in Scala, I've used OpenAPI specs as the source of truth and generated code from them, so the approach here is not merely limited to gRPC.

-A great solution for writing REST clients from an OpenAPI definitions is [`gaurdrail`](https://github.com/guardrail-dev/guardrail) if you are using Scala.
+A excellent solution for writing REST clients from an OpenAPI definitions is [`gaurdrail`](https://github.com/guardrail-dev/guardrail) if using Scala.
 In Golang, gRPC is much more common, but [go-swagger](https://github.com/go-swagger/go-swagger) looks pretty promising if you want a REST service.

 Another possible path to generating a REST client is [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
-If I need a rest endpoints in addition to the gRPC end-points, then I may give that a try.
+If I need rest end-points, in addition to the gRPC end-points, then I may give that a try.

 </div>